zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

  `-- Device 0: AMD CAPE VERDE (DRM 2.43.0, LLVM 3.8.0)
 ```

-We have two OpenCL devices (supposedly) ready to rock!
-Run `clinfo` without `-l` to get a
+It is that simple; two OpenCL devices ready to rock.
+Run `clinfo` without
-detailed overview of the platforms and the features of each device.
+`-l` for a detailed overview of the platforms and the features of each device.

-To make an OpenCL device the default, use `OCL_ICD_VENDORS=mesa.icd` (or any name in `/etc/OpenCL/vendors`),
+To run an application on a specific platform, set `OCL_ICD_VENDORS=mesa.icd` (or
-see `man libOpenCL`.
+any name in `/etc/OpenCL/vendors`).
+See `man libOpenCL`.

 ## Smoke Testing